 "He was a good guy," Brown said.
 "He talked to us all the time, just a good guy, was against violence.
 Me and him talked two or three days ago.
 He supported the police."

-Those who attended council meetings would routinely see him, and he was not afraid to stand up for causes whether they were popular in the community.
+Those who attended the local council meetings would routinely see him, and he was known to stand up for causes regardless of whether they were popular in the community.

 #BREAKING Port Allen Police identify this morning’s murder victim as Larry Profit.
 He was a community activist and spoke out at last nights council meeting against violence.
 Today he is dead. @WBRZ pic.twitter.com/Bot1m7dQka— Chris Nakamoto WBRZ (@ChrisNakamoto) November 14, 2019

 The shooting left people like Michelle Wilson, Profit's goddaughter, in utter shock.

 "He was a quiet guy...
 A good guy who would give you the shirt off of his back," Wilson said.

 No details about a potential suspect or motive in the killing have been made available at this time.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

 Southern baseball players meet for unofficial practice in Port Allen

 Kenan Cooper is first from West Feliciana to swim collegialety